 On View: American Art Galleries, 5th Floor, From Colonies to States, 1660–1830

-Joshua Johnson was born into slavery.
+Johnson was born into slavery.
 The son of a white man and an enslaved African American woman, he was freed by his father in 1782.
-By the end of the eighteenth century, he was making his living as a portraitist in the racially tolerant environment of Baltimore, where one-fifth of the population was black and one-quarter of all blacks were free.
+By the end of the eighteenth century, he was a successful portraitist in the racially tolerant environment of Baltimore, where one-fifth of the population was Black and one-quarter of all Black residents were free.

 Oil on canvas

 30 1/8 x 39 11/16 in.
 (76.5 x 100.8 cm)